-The Pharmacy Programs Administrator may provide the Department with information about the Program, the use of funds under this Program and on any issues that may arise in relation to a particular circumstance.
+The Pharmacy Programs Administrator may provide the Department of Health with information about the Program, the use of funds under this Program and on any issues that may arise in relation to a particular circumstance.

-Any publications or promotional items that arise from participating in this Program are required to include the following acknowledgement "This Program is funded by the Australian Government Department of Health and Aged Care".
+Any publications or promotional items that arise from participating in this Program are required to include the following acknowledgement "This Program is funded by the Australian Government Department of Health as part of the Sixth Community Pharmacy Agreement".